mxslk/DebugYourPain/content/posts/cohort_nov24.md

 Hardware vs software problem
  -->

-*An experimental month-long pain debugging intensive in groups of three or smaller.*
+*A month-long pain debugging intensive.*

 🗓 1 month.
-November 2nd - December 2nd, 2024
+November 16th - December 14th, 2024

 🗺 Location: Online (register interest [here](https://tally.so/r/3xPeqy)).
-9 spots left.

-💰 $300
+💰 $50-500 [Sliding scale]

 ---

-We are running an experiment.

-Our hypothesis: combining the best tools for pain resolution with a careful structure will lead to significant shifts in the experience of pain.[^1]
+### How it works

+- Join a supportive cohort to move through a pain debugging protocol
+- Meet 2-3x per week to learn, practice, and discuss
+- Get prompted
+- 1 on 1 guidance from Max or Tanner

-As Max laid out in his essay on [uncovering the causes of RSI]({{< relref "/docs/main_posts/understand/debugging_RSI.md" >}}), the most popular approaches to chronic pain are based on an outdated model of the body as a biomechanical machine.
-This month-long intensive builds on our training in methodologies like Pain Reprocessing Therapy that acknowledge your pain as a signal for protective action. **Our goal is to equip you with the skills to permanently change the way you experience pain.**
+The most popular approaches to pain are based on an outdated model of the body as a biomechanical machine.
+There’s a better way of understanding pain.
+Once we understand pain as a learning signal, not tissue damage, we can broaden the range of techniques available to help.

-We'll scaffold your journey through the different foundational skills for debugging pain.
-Small group sizes mean that you will get support both from us and peers as you begin to untangle and refactor the patterns that contribute to pain.
+Ashar et al. (2022) demonstrated that 67% of chronic pain patients can effectively resolve their pain after just four weeks of instruction.
+We want to recreate and build on their result with a thoughtful social structure.

 {{< hint info >}}
 ## **Prerequisites**